vokuder/NAS/README.md

 # My NAS setup:
-The following steps explain how I configured my NAS consisting of:

 - 2 HDDs (Software Raid 1) for data redundancy
 - LAN share with Samba
 - User home directories with password protection